 #4 – Michael Arujo in the USA on 03-05-1991 caught a 21.75 lbs. largemouth bass in Lake Castaic

 #5 – Jed Dickerson in the USA on 05-31-2003 caught a 21.68 lbs. largemouth bass in Dixon Lake

-- B.A.S.S Master – This is the largest and most successful organization of anglers dedicated to conversation and bass fishing.
+- B.A.S.S Master – This is the largest and most successful organization of anglers dedicated to conversation and bass fish.